2021–22 Indian State Leagues

 The 2021–22 Indian State Leagues season represented a series of highest state-level football tournaments played as qualifiers to determine teams for the 2022–23 season of I-League 2.

 The leagues were supposed to be completed before the next season starts, so state football associations can nominate the teams available for promotion.

 Overview

 Confirmed nominees

+The following clubs were confirmed by their state football associations for the 2022–23 season of I-League 2.

-The following clubs were confirmed by the state football associations for the 2022–23 season of I-League 2.
+The following clubs were not allowed to participate by the state football associations for the 2022–23 season of I-League 2.